bentheiii/WhetStone/README.md

 }
 ```
 The reason is clear: **C# generics don't allow static functions and, by extension, operators**.
 Whetstone's solution is to use **fields**.
-Fields are like referencable static classes.
+Fields are like referenceable static classes.
 The same way that an IComparer provides a way to compare types, Field can add, subtract, negate, and a whole lot of other things to any type.
 ### \#1- Instant Lookup
 There is a central dictionary of fields, one for each type (much like `Comparer<T>.Default`).
 Meaning you don't have to provide the same integer field every time you want to use field operations.
 You can also transform your object into a Field-Wrapped object, letting you use operators and the like with generic lookups instead of a dictionary lookup.